kacesera/CV/README.md

 - B.A.
 Theatre Arts & Certificate in Arts & Social Entrepreneurship
 - 3.0 GPA
 - During my time at UWM, I worked for the IT Help Desk for two year (2012 - 2014)–– holding both consultant and supervisory positions.
 Additionally, I campused and was elected as an At-Large Senator for UWM's Student Government in 2012.
 Along with this, I experiemented with a rang of classes including: Educational Theory, Macro Economics, Mathematics, Playwriting, and Astronomy to name a few.
 Due to the nature of American schooling, my the range of classes within my degree gave me a broad education.

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies